luciusmagn/magnusi.tech/posts/huoh.md

 Like the beating of the drum.

 The Rat is on the run once again.
-She tries to figure out where to go, but fear gets the better of her and she just ends up running straight forward.
+She tries to figure out where to go, but fear gets the better of her, and she just ends up running straight forward.

 Unfortunately, as is sometimes found in the predator-prey relationships of the animal kingdom, this is by design.
 The Rat doesn't realize